brisktest/brisk/README.md

 # The CLI

 In order to access Brisk from your project directory (where the source code you are trying to test lives) you'll need to use the CLI.
-You can download a prebuilt build from https://docs.brisktest.com/docs/installation or you can build the cli from this repo.
+You can download a pre-built build from https://docs.brisktest.com/docs/installation or you can build the cli from this repository.

 In order to build the CLI you cd to